Yehonatan42/generic-iot-infrastructure/README.md

 - Create a company: Allows creating a new company in the MongoDB database.
 - Create a product: Creates a new product collection within a company in the MongoDB database.
 - Create a device: Adds a new device document to a product collection in the MongoDB database.
-- Update device temperature: Updates the temperature value of a device in the MongoDB database.
+- Update device: Updates a value of a device in the MongoDB database.
-- Forward data to the gateway: Sends data to a gateway server for further processing.

 ## Technologies Used